-Tips for Family Caregivers and COVID-19
+Tips for Family Caregivers During the COVID-19 Pandemic

 Follow the guidance of the CDC.

 The CDC has put together a number of resources to answer specific questions and address concerns you may have.
 They have also formulated this guidance for caring for someone sick at home.
 CDC guidance changes frequently as we learn more about the virus, vaccination rates increase, and the situation changes, so be sure to check back for updated information.
 The CDC's current recommendations to help ensure everyone’s health and safety, include:

 - Avoid large crowds.
 Currently, the CDC is recommending no public gatherings exceeding 10 participants.

 Based on what we know about COVID-19 vaccines, CDC guidance says that people who have been fully vaccinated can start to do some things that they had stopped doing because of the pandemic.